Hackuarium/beemos/scale-i2c/README.md

 # Scale

 The purpose of this board is to measure the weight of the hive periodically.
 This allows to detect honey production and swarming.
+It is an I2C slave that includes a HX711 for weight measurement.

 ## Hardware components